Azure/azure-sphere-samples/Samples/AvnetDefaultProject/HighLevelExampleApp/README.md

     };

 #### Direct Methods
-Developers can quickly add new direct methods to the application by adding an entry into a table and implementing custom handlers for initialization, runtime execution and exit/cleanup.
+Developers can quickly add new direct methods to the application by adding an entry into a table and implementing custom handlers for initialization, run time execution and exit/cleanup.
 The implementation manages identifying and executing the direct method routine as well as either passing a custom response string or providing a canned response string to the IoTHub.

-    // Define each direct methodthat we plan to process
+    // Define each direct method that we plan to process
     // .dmName - The direct method name
     // .dmPayloadRequired - Does the direct method require a payload?
     // .dmInit - Init function called at power up, NULL if not required